Back up your data, creating a safety copy in case anything bad happens to the computer. Ensure that Windows 10 File History is configured and active.

-If you know of any other program folders on Drive C or elsewhere that must be backed up, add them as well.
-If this is the first time you've configured backup, click the backup now button to start the first backup.
+And do it again to choose Program Files (x86).
+Now if you know of any other program folders on Drive C or elsewhere that must be backed up, you can add them, as well.
+If this is the first time you've configured Backup, click the Back up now button to start the first backup.
 The backup initializes and creates a safety copy of your computer's data.
-It takes some time, but you can do other things on the computer while the backup progresses.
-Later on, you can confirm that the backup has worked.
-Simply visit the same screen.
-Right here, you will see that a recent backup has taken place, the text will be right on the screen, it'll tell you when the backup was taken place and whether or not it was successful.
+It takes some time, but you can do other things with the computer while the backup progresses.
+To confirm that the backup is working, visit the backup options overview screen, which is shown here.

-It's listed by date and time and the files that are backed up.
-Finally, I should mention that third party backup utilities are available, though they cost money, either for the software directly or in the case of cloud backup, as a subscription fee.
-Many people prefer cloud backup because it's more reliable than an external hard drive which can fail.
-You don't need to double down on backup however.
-If you find that Windows Backup and File History does the job for you then you're set.
+The last backup will be listed, which will tell you the date and time at which it occurred, and of course this is the first backup, so you don't see that data on this screen.
+Finally, I should mention that third-party backup utilities are available, though they cost money, either in the form of the software directly, or in the case of cloud backup, as a subscription fee.
+Many people prefer cloud backup because it's more reliable than an external hard drive, which can fail.
+And cloud backup is available anywhere you can access the Internet, which makes it ideal for laptops.

 - Fighting malware

 - Backing up your PC

 - Configuring Windows Update